tldr-pages/tldr/pages/linux/ip-route-show.md

 `ip route show table {{all|unspec|0}}`

-- List routes with given device only:
+- List routes from a given device only:

 `ip route show dev {{eth0}}`